Aps-x/Powerhouse-Retro-Computers/README.md

 \
 The content pages drew heavily from one specific inspiration: Gustavo Zambelli’s ‘Macindows’ art.
 The footer ties the website back to the Powerhouse museum.

+**IxD Principles:**
+\
+\
+This website design is fairly simple as to not interfere with the user’s main goal of reading about the items in the collection.
+The following IxD principles were adhered to:

+Clarity and Simplicity: The design was kept clean and simple to keep a clear focus on the content of the website and to simplify the user experience by removing clutter and distractions.
+There is also a clear visual hierarchy that makes it easy for a user to move through the website and find the information that they are looking for.

+Consistency: The design is kept consistent throughout the homepage, and each content page is consistent with each other.

+Convention and Familiarity: The design does not change or subvert website design conventions that users are familiar with.

 ## Low-Fidelity Prototypes